 Hence, the work developed during the ImmuneNanoVac project moved into two directions.
 First, it led to a project that aims to advance the use of nanomaterials in vaccination, and whose work is still in an early phase; this initiative was promoted by Luís Graça and funded by the “La Caixa” Foundation.
 Then, it resulted in other projects led by Professor Helena Florindo, focused on exploring the use of nanomaterials applied to immuno-oncology, boosting the immune response against tumors.

 Despite the limitations associated with the COVID-19 pandemic, the team was able to develop the solution and the preliminary results were promising – to the point of making the model viable for studying diseases other than multiple sclerosis.
 “The preliminary results were vital to prove the viability of this platform, even for application to other scenarios”, said Ana Pêgo.
-Said results led to a joint initiative with the US Army (?), through the STRESS project: Air Force Office of Scientific Research, and the development of another project – ASTROTECH – under the European Commission’s Marie-Curie training program – thus advancing the work of the researcher, who sees in nanotechnology not only potential for the development of tools, but also for therapeutics.
-“Nanotechnology provided me key-tools, which I’ve been exploring to understand how the brain works and even how therapies could improve”.
+Said results led to the STRESS project supported by the US Air Force Office of Scientific Research, and the development of another project – ASTROTECH – under the European Commission’s Marie-Curie training program – thus advancing the work of the researcher, who sees in nanotechnology not only potential for the development of tools, but also for therapeutics.
+“Nanotechnology provided me key-tools, which I’ve been exploring to understand how the brain works and even how therapies could be improved”.

 Opening doors, promoting projects